Wigan Athletic sack manager Richardson

 The 42-year-old led the Latics to the League One title last season in his first full season in charge.

-Richardson, who had only signed a new three-year deal last month, initially joined the club as assistant to Paul Cook in the summer of 2017.
+Richardson, who had only signed a new three-year deal on 25 October, initially joined the club as assistant to Paul Cook in the summer of 2017.

 Assistant Rob Kelly has been placed in caretaker charge.